ariffero/RCTutils/CCDB/README.md

 ### 1. Encoding and Uploading RCT Flags to CCDB

 #### Input:
 - A CSV file containing RCT flags for various detectors.
+The file can be created following [this instruction](https://github.com/JianLIUhep/RCTutils/tree/main?tab=readme-ov-file#export-runs-from-rct-in-bookkeeping).

 #### Command:
 ```